oracle-quickstart/oci-byo-image/README.md

-# Packer Templates for OCI
+# Bring Your Own Image into OCI, using Packer and VirtualBox
 ## Overview

 This repository contains various Packer templates for spinning up images in VirtualBox that can be exported to OCI.